automationhacks/automationhacks.github.io/_posts/2021-06-23-simple-truths-of-software-testing-and-automation.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">22.
 Don&#39;t automate/execute your test suites from 1 to n.
 Identify the priority based on customer risks, Using data, find out which flows are critical and most used.
 Automate to mitigate those risks first and then go in a descending order</p>&mdash; Gaurav Singh (@automationhacks) <a href="https://twitter.com/automationhacks/status/1370649001293271042?ref_src=twsrc%5Etfw">March 13, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Last but not least, all Testing activities should always be in the order of their impact to customers, and look at mitigating customer risk.
+Going with the highest priority

+Some of these activities could be:

+- Manually testing a product via scripted tests,
+- Executing an exploratory testing tour
+- Automating a test case
+- Running automated tests

+## Conclusions

+None of these should come as a huge surprise but I hope these are useful to you and your teams.

+As always, Do share this with your friends or colleagues and if you have thoughts or feedback, I'd be more than happy to chat over at twitter or comments.
+Until next time.
+Happy Testing and coding.